 SONG: “I AM 16 GOING ON 17” GAZEBO

 Although it did truly exist on the formerly-known-as-Bertlesmann property during the filming (you can occasionally see it in the background during some outdoor scenes), the gazebo used in actual filming was built and shot in Hollywood (that version was also a little bit larger than the original in Austria, to make it easier for filming).
 All that notwithstanding, the original/inspirational gazebo (“Sound of Music Pavilion”) in Salzburg still exists, but has been moved to Schloss Hellbrunn, a public gardens area (which makes sense, since what had then been known as Bertelsmann is now part of a gated complex).
 It’s said there were too many people trying to copy Leisl’s dance moves of jumping from bench to bench and were hurt in the process, so the gazebo is now permanently locked, but it’s still a nice photo opp.
-Schloss Hellbrunn, by the way, has a tour – I’m sure it’s very interesting, but you do not need to go on the tour to see the gazebo.
+Schloss Hellbrunn, by the way, has a tour – I’m sure it’s very interesting, but you don’t need to go on the tour to see the gazebo.

 SONG: “MARIA” (REPRISE)